rackspace/maybe-ts/README.md

 It is now the caller's choice.
 There are many other helper functions too, such as to unwrap with a default value to return in place of throwing if `isNone`.

-This is not an "anti-throw" utility like Rust's `Result` type is.
 In JavaScript we like to throw `Error` types, but in other languages we call these _exceptions_.
 **Throwing is still good for _exceptional_ cases. `Maybe` is for "normal" control flows.**

+`Maybe` is not only for function return values.
+It may be used elsewhere where you want a type-safe and immutable alternative to `undefined` and `null`.

 Here's a nice introduction to the concept:
 [Implementing a Maybe Pattern using a TypeScript Type Guard](https://medium.com/@sitapati/implementing-a-maybe-pattern-using-a-typescript-type-guard-81b55efc0af0)

-## Example by story
+### Example by story

 You might have defined a data repository class (access to a data store) like this: